CompleteCar

 Drop the 60:40 split-folding rear bench down and a highly commendable 1,910 litres of room is liberated, while storing your electric charging cables won't be an issue as the MG has a front boot as well.

-It's rated at 124 litres in single-motor models and a slightly lower 104 litres for the all-wheel-drive variant, which loses capacity under the nose due to the fitment of a motor on its front axle.
+This 'frunk' is rated at 124 litres in single-motor models and a slightly lower 104 litres for the all-wheel-drive variant, which loses capacity under the nose due to the fitment of a motor on its front axle.

 Towing with the MGS6 EV

-All models of MGS6 can tow 1,500kg of braked trailer and precisely half that weight unbraked.
-There's therefore no advantage in picking the all-wheel-drive model here, as it can't lug any more mass than the single-motor S6.
+All models of MGS6 can tow 1,500kg of braked trailer and half that weight unbraked.
+There's therefore no advantage in picking the all-wheel-drive model here, as it can't officially lug any more mass than the single-motor S6.

 Safety in the MGS6 EV

-It achieved such high marks because it comes with seven airbags as standard and has a body made of 81 per cent high-strength steel, while MG also democratises safety: a fulsome suite of advanced driver assistance systems (ADAS) is standard equipment across the board.
+It achieved such high marks because it comes with seven airbags as standard and has a body made of 81 per cent high-strength steel, while MG also democratises safety: a fulsome suite of advanced driver assistance systems (ADAS) - under the 'MG Pilot' umbrella - is standard equipment across the board.

 So ADAS items like adaptive cruise control, rear cross-traffic alert, blind-spot detection and traffic jam assist, all of which can often be expensive extras on some cars, are fitted to even the base model of the MGS6.